 Napolitano has also opposed efforts to weaken clean water regulations.
 In 2011, she opposed H.R.
 2018, the Clean Water Cooperative Federalism Act, which would have lowered national clean water standards.
 She believes environmental water regulations that protect human health should remain strong and our drinking water must be kept free from contamination.

 Napolitano is a member and former top Democrat on the House Committee on Natural Resources’ Subcommittee on Water, Power, and Oceans.
 She has served on the Natural Resources Committee throughout her tenure in Congress.

 More on Water

-(Washington, DC) Today, Rep. Grace F. Napolitano (D-El Monte) praised the passage of H.R.
-5303, the Water Resources Development Act (WRDA) of 2016, by the full House Transportation and Infrastructure Committee, releasing the following statement:
+(WASHINGTON, DC) Today, Rep. Grace F. Napolitano (D-El Monte) praised the passage of H.R.
+8, the Water Resources Development Act (WRDA) of 2018, by the full House Transportation and Infrastructure Committee, issuing the following statement: